210419-USF-BSN-Java/Interesting-Times-Gang-Cosmogram/README.md

 ## Getting Started
-### The application is hosted on a an EC2 instance and will be available to be viewed there.
+### The application is hosted on an EC2 instance and will be available to be viewed there.

-Register for an account to get access!
+### The application can be run locally by downloading the required files and software
+## 1 Pull in both the front and backend project directories
+## 2 Build and launch the backend as a Spring application running on a Tomcat server
+## 3 Build and launch the frontend as an Angular project from the browers

 ## Features
 ### Users can